 Does this sound like you?:

-- You eat gluten free and/or paleo.
+- Your lifestyle includes plenty of paleo-gluten-free eats.
 Many of you follow a low-carb diet as well.

 - You come for the recipes, and care less about the photos (which is great to know, because I hate putting a million repetitive images in a post just as much as you hate scrolling through them).